MisterGlass/SocketPuppet/download.md

 #Get Socket Puppet

 ###Requirements
-Google Chrome is required to run Socket Puppet
+[Google Chrome][CHROME] is required to run Socket Puppet

 ###Installation
-Socket Puppet can be installed directly from the [chrome web store][LINK] or by clicking [this link][INSTALL] in Google Chrome.
+If you are running Chrome, just [click here][INSTALL] to begin your installation.
+Alternatively, Socket Puppet can be installed  from the [chrome web store][LINK].

 ###Develop
 If you would like to run Socket Puppet directly from the source code, please follow the instructions in the [readme][README] on github